lyokha/nginx-haskell-module/README.md

 because we'll get out from the current location.

-Asynchronous content handlers have type *strictByteString-to-IO(3tuple(lazyByteString,strictByteString,Int))*.
-This corresponds to type of a normal content handler, except it runs in the *IO Monad*.
-The task runs in a late *access phase*, and the lazy bytestring --- the contents --- gets used in the content handler as is, with all of its originally computed chunks.
+Asynchronous content handlers have type *strictByteString-to-IO(3tuple(lazyByteString,strictByteString,Int))* and are declared with directive *haskell_async_content*.
+The type corresponds to the type of a normal content handler, except it runs in the *IO Monad*.
+The task runs in a late *access phase*, and the lazy bytestring &mdash; the contents &mdash; gets used in the content handler as is, with all of its originally computed chunks.

-The *echo*-example with an async content handler will look like this.
+The *echo*-example with an async content handler will look like the following.

 ```haskell
 getUrlContent url = (, packLiteral 9 "text/html"#, 200) <$> getUrl url